l-javier-garcia/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An analysis of kickstarter campaigns
-Asynchronous material module 1 work
+Asynchronous material module 1 work, Louise analysis of kickstarter campaigns for her play.